Look at Where You Spend Your Time as a Leader to See Who You Might Be Covering For.

 Consider an example of a CEO I worked with who was exceptionally good at working with numbers.
 This CEO had a CFO who worked for him–someone the CEO rated as a solid B-player.

 But as I talked to the CEO about how he spent his time, I learned that he was often stepping in to help his CFO close the books every month.
 He was also helping to correct errors the CFO was regularly making.
 It was all so easy for this CEO to do, so he got used to just fixing the errors.

 When I got him to take a step back and see how he was spending his time, this CEO recognized that he was essentially doing half of the CFO’s job for him.

 As I told him: “You just traded your CEO hat for that of a high-priced CFO.”

-Eventually, the CEO woke up to this fact with my help and his peer group.
+Eventually, the CEO woke up to this fact when he joined one of our CEO peer groups.
 He replaced the old CFO with a new, highly competent one.
 As a result, the CEO gained all kinds of time during his day that he could spend on other high-value projects that would help grow and scale the business.

 The Addiction of Problem Solving.